-Even a MS-63 grade for this coin is defensible.
-This coin has the eye appeal that would be associated with a MS-64 grade.
+Even an MS-63 grade for this coin is defensible.
+This coin has the eye appeal that would be associated with an MS-64 grade.
 There are many pricks, other contact marks and hairlines, which are not terrible.
-In quantity and magnitude, this Hall-Simpson 1892-CC has less such contact marks and lines than the other 1892-CC eagle that is also PCGS graded as “MS-62+.”
+In quantity and magnitude, this Hall-Simpson 1892-CC has fewer such contact marks and lines than the other 1892-CC eagle that is also PCGS-graded as “MS-62+.”

-The scrapes under the word “TRUST” perhaps discouraged graders from assigning a MS-63 rating.
+The scrapes under the word “TRUST” perhaps discouraged graders from assigning an MS-63 rating.
 Some of the contact marks on Miss Liberty’s shoulder are a cause for concern as well.
 The originality and eye appeal of this coin, nevertheless, are especially enticing.
-I would much rather have this coin than some other Carson City Mint gold coins that have been PCGS graded as MS-63.
+I would much rather have this coin than some other Carson City Mint gold coins that have been PCGS-graded as MS-63.

 The population data for “MS-62” grade 1892-CC eagles includes multiple re-submissions.
 PCGS has graded just one as MS-63 and just one as MS-64.
 NGC reports zero at the MS-63 level and three as MS-64, which might not amount to three different coins.
 CAC has approved four at the MS-62 level, including the presently discussed Hall-Simpson coin, and zero at higher levels.
 CAC has stickered just forty-four 1892-CC eagles in all grades.